When I use the word homeless, many people assume the worst.

 Our Experience Living in a Homeless Shelter

-The first time my family became homeless, we ended up moving into a shelter.
-Living there was a unique experience, to say the least.
+Living in the shelter was an interesting experience, to say the least.
 To a certain extent, it was like living in a dorm at college.

-There were two families sharing everything at the shelter we moved into.
-You shared a kitchen, a bathroom, and a common area, though each family had its own bedroom.
+At the shelter we moved into, there were two families who shared everything: a kitchen, a bathroom, and a common area, though each family had its own bedroom.

 In my family, it was myself, my mom, and my two little sisters.
 Each of us slept on a twin mattress on the floor.